tuttlelm/pyHXExpress/Documentation/00_Installation.md

     pip3 install pyhxexpress

 Using pip or pip3 depends on your python installation.
 This command should install pyhxexpress and all of the required modules.
 Depending on your particular python environment, some of these dependency installs may complain.
 You can try downloading the requirements.txt file and run 'pip install -r requirements.txt' and then repeat the 'pip install pyhxexpress' command.
+Or you can just pip install each individual module that is complaining and then repeat the 'pip install pyhxexpress' command.

 If you take this approach, you will load pyhxexpress in your python command line or Jupyter Notebook session by using